-The New co. had to maintain continuity for the employees.
+The new company had to maintain continuity for the employees.

-The employees needed to be paid locally and have the payroll run for the relevant territory.
+The employees needed to be paid locally and processed for the relevant territory.

 The company benefits needed maintaining in addition to the statutory requirements.

-New contracts needed to be issued in the different territories and had to be local labour law compliant.
+New contracts needed to be issued in the different territories and had to be legally compliant.

 Each territory also had its own cultural and customary differences that had to be observed.

 The Client identified the need to support its employees and decided it had two options available to resolve its issues.

 Provide these services in-house by incorporating and setting up its own infrastructure in each territory.
 This included company incorporation, bank account setup, payroll registration, annual accounting requirements, legal and HR support.

 After initial costings, option 1 to support the employees internally was ruled out on the grounds of cost, complexity and time.